In the era of remote work, work-life integration is key

 - Recognize how the different parts of your life affect each other.
 Get clear on who is most important to you in each facet of your life, what you can give those people, what you need from those people, and whether your priorities match each other.

 - Experiment.
-Be willing to work with your family, coworkers, and community to try new ways to get things done in ways that benefits everyone.
+Be willing to work with your family, coworkers, and community to try new ways to get things done in ways that benefit everyone.

 But work-life integration (or work-life balance) can’t be completely achieved by individuals alone.
 Organizations need to be open to collaborating with talent to create new ways of working together.
 Luckily, the COVID era has already given organizations some practice in flexibility—from allowing employees to work remotely and prioritizing workloads to encouraging time off and allowing employees to set their own schedules.